Tamim bin Hamad Al Thani: Personal life

 In total he has thirteen children born between 2006 and 2020; seven sons and six daughters, from three wives.

 Tamim participates in competitive sport.
 He has been filmed playing badminton and bowling with former Egyptian military chief Mohamed Hussein Tantawi.
 He has a strong interest in history and his nation's heritage.
 He is fluent in Arabic, English and French.

 Succession

-The permanent constitution of the state of Qatar published in 2005 dictates that the rule is hereditary and limited to descendants of Hamad bin Khalifa Al Thani.
+The present constitution of Qatar, established in 2005, dictates that the rule is hereditary and limited to descendants of Hamad bin Khalifa Al Thani.
 The order of succession in Qatar is determined by appointments within the House of Al Thani.

-On 11 November 2014, Emir Tamim appointed his younger half-brother Abdullah bin Hamad Al Thani to the post of Deputy Emir, unofficially making him heir presumptive to the throne of Qatar.
+On 11 November 2014, Emir Tamim appointed his younger half-brother Abdullah bin Hamad Al Thani to the post of Deputy Emir, making him de facto heir presumptive to the throne of Qatar.
 Emir Tamim is one day expected to appoint one of his own sons as crown prince.